Skip to main content

 History

-For seven decades, the University of Arizona's journalism programs have been preparing students to cover complex events and issues wherever they occur—locally, nationally, or internationally.
-In the school's state-of-the-art computer laboratories, broadcast and podcast studios, as well as seminar rooms, students not only develop and refine their journalistic skills but also work on stories that are published in real-world news media.
-Alongside this hands-on experience, they engage in critical study of the political, economic, legal, and ethical challenges journalists face in today's global information age, ensuring they are equipped to navigate the rapidly evolving media landscape with integrity and insight.
+For seven decades, the University of Arizona's journalism programs have been preparing students to cover complex events and issues wherever they occur—locally, nationally or internationally.
+In the School's state-of-the-art computer labs, broadcast and podcast studios, as well as seminar rooms, students not only develop and refine their journalistic skills but also work on stories that are published in local news outlets.
+Alongside this hands-on experience, they engage in critical study of the political, economic, legal and ethical challenges journalists face in today's global information age, ensuring they are equipped to navigate the rapidly evolving media landscape with integrity and insight.

 Department Roots